How to Answer the COVID-19 Question on the Common App

 - Other extenuating circumstances

-Your guidance counselor will have 500 words to address this question and can also upload additional files or send URLs to pages containing school or district-specific policies.
+Your guidance counselor will have 500 words to address this question.
+They can also upload additional files or send URLs to pages containing school or district-specific policies.
 Once a counselor crafts their response, it can be populated into the applications of all students on their caseloads.
 Nothing personal to your situation will be disclosed by your counselor in this section.

 What Students Should Know About the Counselor Question

-We encourage students to ask their counselor to see a copy of this statement early in the fall of the 2020-2021 school year.
-Some guidance departments will undoubtedly craft a blanket statement to be used by all counselors, while others will see counselors pen their own descriptions.
+We encourage students to ask their counselor to see a copy of this statement.
+Some guidance departments will undoubtedly craft a blanket statement to be used by all counselors.
+Others will see counselors pen their own descriptions.
 Seeing this will be helpful to students because you will know what will automatically be communicated to your prospective colleges.
-For example, if your counselor explains that you switched to virtual instruction on March 15th and that all SAT administrations at your high school were cancelled from March through June, then there is no need for you to repeat that information in your own COVID-19 response.
+For example, if your counselor explains that you were forced to be on virtual instruction for 70% of the 2020-21 school year and that all SAT administrations at your high school were cancelled in the fall, then there is no need for you to repeat that information in your own COVID-19 response.

 College Transitions’ Final Thoughts

-Every college admissions officer out there already knows a good deal about the COVID-19 pandemic because a) they are living through it themselves and b) your guidance counselor will have provided a summary of how it impacted your high school.
-Your job, in evaluating whether or not to answer the question, is to truly assess whether you feel any measurable aspect of your application (test scores, grades, extracurricular achievements) were hurt by the crisis in way that exceeds the universal (e.g. everyone’s school year ended early).
-It is, of course, a given that you were impacted in some regard—the pandemic has victimized everyone on the planet in one way or another—even if it’s “just” injecting increased doses of anxiety, uncertainty, and loneliness into our lives.
+Every college admissions officer out there already knows a good deal about the COVID-19 pandemic because a) they lived through it themselves and b) your guidance counselor will have provided a summary of how it impacted your high school.
+The pandemic has victimized everyone on the planet in one way or another—even if it’s “just” injecting increased doses of anxiety, uncertainty, and loneliness into our lives.
+If you have a personal story to tell, we encourage you to do so.
+If not, feel free to skip this section in 2022-23.